-procedural-module-body = LINE-START procedural-module-declaration-section
+LINE-START procedural-module-code-section

 Both procedural modules (section 4.2) and class modules (section 4.2) have module bodies (section 4.2) that consist of two parts, a declaration section (section 5.2) and a code section (section 5.3).
 Each section MUST occur as the first syntactic element of a physical line of its containing source file.